jordanlevy001/bikesharing/README.md

 ## Summary

 This analysis of the Citi Bike data from August 2019 in NYC provided key insights that will aid in writing a business proposal for a bikesharing business in Des Moines.
 Significantly more men utilize bikesharing, roughly 3 times more men than women are users.
 Most people tend to select an annual subscription, about 4 times more people are annual subscribers as compared to short term customers.
+Both males and females utilize bikesharing to commute to and from work.
+Additionally, most trips taken on the bikes are under 30 minutes.